Sunday, February 28, 2010

 APID ISLAND

-Towering coconut trees and some trees also abound in the island.
-The villagers built concrete cistern near their houses to catch and store rainwater as their main source of freshwater.
-Though they often have to go the mainland of Inopacan or Hindang towns to fetch their daily supply of potable water.
+The villagers built concrete cistern near their houses to catch and store rainwater as their source of freshwater.
+Though they would often have to go the mainland of Inopacan or Hindang towns to fetch their daily supply of potable water.

 That islet appearing in the horizon (close to the boatman's hat) is the island of Brgy.
 Apid, A fading big island behind Apid is part of the Camotes Group of Islands of Cebu.
 An Apidnon boatman and his daughter are transporting bundles of lilas (romblon palm strips) to mainland Inopacan for trading.